 • Facebook

 Did you make this recipe?Mention @platingsandpairings or tag #platingsandpairings!

 This post was originally published in 2020.
 It was updated in 2023 to add new information.
-The cranberry bourbon cocktail recipe remains the same.
+The bourbon cranberry cocktail recipe remains the same.
 Enjoy!

+• Facebook